 After submission, a confirmation screen appears and an email notification is sent to the authorized users and any service providers linked to the selected category.

-💡 To enable reporting from non-bookable areas (like a kitchen or hallway) on the floor plan, see the FAQ "How do I enable ticket reporting for non-bookable areas?" for a short setup workaround.
+💡 To enable reporting from non-bookable areas (like a kitchen or hallway) on the floor plan, see the FAQ "How do I enable ticket reporting for non-bookable areas?"

 6. Manage tickets